clearviction-devs/aws-cdk-apps/lambda/link-scan/README.md

 1. Empty local `dist` folder _(if you had previously built it)_
 1. Make changes locally
 1. Add any appropriate unit tests and ensure no existing unit tests are broken
-1. Before deploying any changes to production, it’s important to run the tests
+1. Before deploying any changes to production, it’s important to run the tests `npm run test`
 1. Run `npm run build` (incudes a prebuild script that lints and formats)
-1. Configure the `AWS CLI` with `aws configure`
+1. Configure or sign in to the `AWS CLI` with `aws configure`
 1. Make sure `docker desktop` is running
 1. Run `cdk deploy`
 1. Push changes to GitHub